• Skip to main content

 Notes

 • Mango Pulp - Make a smooth pulp.
-If needed, strain the pulp to remove any fiber.
+If needed, strain.

 • Pan - I prefer using non stick pan when making mithai like peda or burfi and I recommend you do the same.

-• Cooking Temperature - Cook the instant mawa & mango pulp and the burfi mixture on low to avoid burning.
-Indian mithai needs patience and please dont rush the process.
+• Cooking Temperature - Cook the burfi mixture on low to avoid burning.
+Making mithai needs patience, please dont rush the process.

 • Always spread parchment or wax paper (with overhang) at the bottom of the tray you are setting the burfi in.
 It is so easy to lift out once set.

-• You can use 1.5 cup store bought mawa in this recipe instead of milk powder.
+• You can use store bought mawa in this recipe instead of milk powder.
 Grate the mawa and then add.

 • Shape into mango peda instead of making burfi.
 When the mixture is cool enough to handle, shape into flat round balls.